CBD for Acne: Does it Work?

 Aging and wrinkles: Researchers have found that CBD improves the production of collagen.
 Studies have found that free radicals and oxidative stress increase collagen breakdown.
 CBD’s antioxidant effects protect cells from free radicals and are thus thought to be helpful in improving collagen levels.
 CBD’s antioxidant effects may help reduce the appearance of find lines and wrinkles by supporting collagen production.

-CBD oil can be applied topically to the skin as well as taken orally for long-term prevention.
+Topical CBD for acne can be applied directly to the skin whereas CBD tincture can be taken orally for long-term prevention.

 For topical use directly on the skin, CBD should be mixed with a carrier oil.
 For example, our hemp oil face moisturizer blends CBD-rich full spectrum hemp oil with hemp seed oil, jojoba oil, rosehip oil, eucalyptus oil and lavender oil, all of which possess known skin benefits.